 A judge threw out Chicago mobile home magnate Richard Klarchek’s bid to reorganize his debts under Chapter 11 bankruptcy last month and his primary creditor, Jefferson Pilot, has begun foreclosure proceedings.

-The park’s approximately 260 households have been told to redirect their lot rent payments to a court-appointed receiver who will manage the park as the foreclosure proceeds.
+have been told to redirect their lot rent payments to a court-appointed receiver who will manage the park as the foreclosure proceeds.

 “My conversation with him indicates he is friendly towards the residents,” Resident Assocation President Mike Vilches said of the receiver, Steven S. Spinell of the Kinzie Group.
 “He is starting to do some cleanup of debris and garbage and there has been lots of mowing.”